Since a GUI library needs to talk to some sort of display system to display information:

 return e.Err

-case system.FrameEvent:
+case app.FrameEvent:

 // A request to draw the window state.